asbru-cm/asbru-cm/README.md

 ### Financial support

-If you like Ásbrú Connection Manager, you may also consider supporting the project financially by donating on <a title="Donate Liberapay" href="https://liberapay.com/asbru-cm/donate">Liberapay</a> or by donating to one of <a href="">our cryptocurrency addresses</a>.
+If you like Ásbrú Connection Manager, you may also consider supporting the project financially by donating on <a title="Donate Liberapay" href="https://liberapay.com/asbru-cm/donate">Liberapay</a> or by donating to one of <a href="https://docs.asbru-cm.net/Contributing/Financial_Contribution/">our cryptocurrency addresses</a>.

 ### License